-Local Exceptions Statewide order preempts any local orders

-State Hawaii

-Official Orders Stay at home order expiration date: 5/31/20
+Official Orders • Stay at home order expiration date: 5/31/20

 and Guidance Beyond Recovery: Reopening Hawai'i

-Restaurant dine-in restrictions expected to ease in June
+• Restaurant dine-in restrictions expected to ease on June 5

+• The Hawaii Restaurant Association is asking its members to follow the 'COVID-19 Re-Opening Guidance' from the National

+Restaurant Association with a few adjustments

 Dine-In Restaurants limited to takeout and delivery

 Employee PPE • N/A

 Employee Health • N/A

 Checks

 Customer Health • N/A

 Checks

 Sanitation • N/A

 Distancing and • N/A

 Occupancy

 Restrictions

 Changes to • N/A

 Payment Systems

 Other • N/A

 Operational

-Guidelines 51/A
+Guidelines

-Local Exceptions • N/A
+Local Exceptions Businesses should check with their respective counties for reopening guidance

 State Idaho

 Official Orders Stay at home order expiration date: 4/30/20

 and Guidance Reopening guidance

 Restaurants to begin reopening dining rooms in Stage 2 (Est. 5/16 - 5/29)

 Dine-In Restaurants limited to takeout and delivery

-Employee PPE Identify how personal use items such as masks, face coverings, and gloves may be required by employees, vendors, and/or patrons
+Employee PPE • Identify how personal use items such as masks, face coverings, and gloves may be required by employees, vendors, and/or patrons

-Customer Health • N/A
+Customer Health Checks • N/A

-Checks

-Employee Health Identify strategies for addressing ill employees, which should include requiring COVID-19 positive employees to stay at home while
+Employee Health • Identify strategies for addressing ill employees, which should include requiring COVID-19 positive employees to stay at home while

 Checks infectious, and may include keeping employees who were directly exposed to the COVID-19 positive employee away from the

 workplace, and the closure of the business until the location can be properly disinfected

 Sanitation Provide adequate sanitation and personal hygiene for employees, vendors, and patrons

-Ensure frequent disinfection of the business as well as regular cleaning, especially of high-touch surfaces
+• Ensure frequent disinfection of the business as well as regular cleaning, especially of high-touch surfaces

 Distancing and Occupancy Restrictions Maintain the six-foot physical distancing requirements for employees and patrons

 Changes to Payment Systems • N/A

 Other Operational Guidelines • N/A

 Local Exceptions • N/A

 State Illinois

-Official Orders and Guidance Stay at home order expiration date: 5/30/20

-and Guidance Restore Illinois Reopening Plan Restaurant dine-in restrictions to ease in Phase 4 (est. late June)
+Official Orders and Guidance Stay at home order expiration date: 5/30/20 Restore Illinois Reopening Plan Restaurant indoor dine-in restrictions to ease in Phase 4 (est. late June)

-Dine-In Restaurants limited to takeout and delivery
+Dine-In Outdoor dining permitted, with restrictions (no indoor), effective 5/29/20 (guidance forthcoming)

 Employee PPE • N/A

 Employee Health Checks • N/A

 Customer Health Checks • N/A

 Sanitation • N/A

 Distancing and Occupancy Restrictions • N/A

 Changes to Payment Systems • N/A

 Other Operational Guidelines • N/A

 Local Exceptions • N/A

 State Indiana

 Official Orders and Guidance Stay at home order expiration date: 5/1/20 Back on Track Indiana - Phase 2, effective 5/4/20 Back on Track Indiana General Guidelines for All Businesses Back on Track Indiana Suggested Restaurant Guidelines

 Dine-In Permitted, with restrictions